danielrepflux/Repflux/README.md

 ### How do I know if this is right for my business?

-There are two factors to consider if IR Coupons are right for your business:
+There are two factors to consider if AR Coupons are right for your business:

-1. Your business has
+1. Your store has at least 3 items on sale every week
-2. Your business regularly has goods or services that are 10% off or more
+2. Your stores social media account has many followers and new posts are getting "likes" but they aren't generating the amount of sales you'd like

 ### What else can this do for my business?